 In the case of primary and secondary research, you are attempting to obtain both qualitative and quantitative data about your potential customers.
 This information will be instrumental in evaluating the business opportunity and scoping your approach to conducting business.

 Begin by Outlining Your Understanding of Your Product (Features and Benefits)

 What are the features and attributes of your products?
-How will your customer perceive your product?
+How will your customers perceive your product?
 The idea is that you are investigating how your customers will see your product.
-As the entrepreneur you naturally have a bias or preconceived notion as to how your product will be received.
+As the entrepreneur, you naturally have a bias or preconceived notion as to how your product will be received.
 You will have to consciously be objective and unbiased in describing your product’s 1) attributes and 2) benefits as the potential customer would perceive them.

 If you discover or determine that some of the attributes or benefits are not intuitive in the product or service, you will want to begin scoping a plan on how you will make your potential customer aware of these attributes or benefits.